benjymous/annotations/sandman/sandman.30.md

 **Augustus had one daughter**: Julia.

-Julia was married to Agrippa^1, who was killed; before he died they had five children: Agrippina, Julilla, Gaius, Lucius and Postumus.
+Julia was married to Agrippa ^1, who was killed; before he died they had five children: Agrippina, Julilla, Gaius, Lucius and Postumus.

 **Note**: Julilla's real name was Julia, and that's the Julia named by Augustus in panel 6.
 Everybody named their kids after themselves or their close relatives, so everybody ended up using nicknames, like "Julilla" or "Postumus" ^2.
 Augustus couldn't bring himself to refer to his daughter Julia by name after her banishment.